rootEnginear/Qemmet/README.md

 1. First, you have to think if your gate you're going to enter will have any controls.
 If yes, enter the character `c` as much as you want.
 If not, just skip this part.
 2. Then, you type your gate name which can be found below.
 3. After that, if your gate requires for a parameter, you enter that by surrounding it with a pair of parentheses (Well, if it's not required, you just skip this step without entering any parentheses).
 If your gate requires more than one parameter, you separate them with a comma.
 If a comma is adjacent to the other one, being the first, or the last, the 0 will be filled accordingly.
 For example: `()` is equal to `(0)`, `(,)` is equal to `(0,0)`, `(,,)` is equal to `(0,0,0)`.
-There are 3 constants supported: `pi`, `tau`, and `euler`.
-I imported them from numpy.
+There are 2 constants supported: `pi` and `euler` (I imported them from numpy).
 4. Finally, you enter the qubit(s) you want to apply.
 There are some rules apply for shorthand-ness:

     **Case 1:** No number is entered